-Choosing to reward an employee for the wrong reason is potentially the biggest mistake you can make when giving promotions.
+Choosing to reward an employee for the wrong reason is potentially the biggest mistake you can make when giving promotions at work.
 Promoting the wrong person at the wrong time can have lasting damage on a company’s success and employee morale.
-With only 29.4 percent of employees believing promotions in their company are based on merit, something has to be up².
+With only 29.4 percent of employees believing promotions in their company are based on merit, something has to be up.

 Are you considering giving an employee a promotion?
-Be sure none of these are the reason why:
+Be sure none of these are among your promotion criteria:

 Once you’ve made the (right) decision to promote an employee, communicating it well to both the employee and the rest of the organization is critical.
 Failing to do so could potentially lead to resentful, unmotivated employees.

 There are several ways to give promotions that will motivate peers rather than hurt their pride and negatively affect their performance.
 Explain to the company why a particular employee was chosen for a promotion.
 This will highlight what you expect as well as help other employees understand and support the promotion.

 Additionally, offer praise to the rest of the employees for their performance.
 This will encourage them to continue doing what they do well and make them feel appreciated.

 Many managers hope a promotion will unlock new potential in an employee, but this is wishful thinking.
 You don’t buy a new car without taking it out for a test drive, so don’t promote an employee without first testing out their ability to perform well in a new position.
 This is critical, since companies fail to choose the candidate with the right talent for the job 82% of the time³.

 Smart managers test an employee’s capacity for the new position before they make the promotion.
 First, assess the employee’s current performance using multiple sources.
 Asking for feedback from others can help you gain additional insight into whether the employee would do well in a higher-level position.